subhendukundu/react-native-google-sheet/README.md

 A `<GoogleSheet />` component for react-native no native code added light weight library to access Google Sheets API which gives you full control over the content and appearence of your spreadsheet data.

+No setup, no linking required, use it like a component.

 This module uses [Sheet V4 API](https://developers.google.com/sheets/api/).

 ## Installation